yash-sharma1/docs-site/docs/encoding.md

 // please note the field name is the JSON name. message StdTx {
-  uint64 SIZE-OF-ENCODED // varint encoded length of the structure after encoding 0xF0625DEE   // hardcoded, object type prefix in 4 bytes repeated Msg msgs = 1 // array of size 1, containing the transaction message, which are one of the transaction type below repeated StdSignature signatures = 2 // array of size 1, containing the standard signature structure of the transaction sender string memo = 3 // a short sentence of remark for the transaction.
-Please only `Transfer` transaction allows 'memo' input, and other transactions with non-empty `Memo` would be rejected. int64 source = 4 // an identifier for tools triggerring this transaction, set to zero if unwilling to disclose. bytes data = 5 //byte array, reserved for future use }
+  uint64 SIZE-OF-ENCODED // varint encoded length of the structure after encoding, please note this includes both the below type prefix (4 bytes) and the all encoding bytes
+  0xF0625DEE   // hardcoded, object type prefix in 4 bytes
+  repeated Msg msgs = 1 // array of size 1, containing the transaction message, which are one of the transaction type below. please check the above "Array Encoding" repeated StdSignature signatures = 2 // array of size 1, containing the standard signature structure of the transaction sender string memo = 3 // a short sentence of remark for the transaction.
+Please only `Transfer` transaction allows 'memo' input, and other transactions with non-empty `Memo` would be rejected. sint64 source = 4 // an identifier for tools triggerring this transaction, set to zero if unwilling to disclose. bytes data = 5 //byte array, reserved for future use }
 ```